 My Place in the World

 At the start of the school year, children participate in citizenship and locality days called My Place in the World that help them to see their role in the world.
 Using the United Nations Rights of the Child, all classes discuss their rights and devise their own Class Charter to follow for the year.
 They also recognise the importance of their opinion and voice and write their own manifestos to join one of our pupil groups.
 The rest of the class then vote to choose their representatives for the year.
 As part of their locality focus, children learn about their new environment and local area by studying and creating their own maps to extend their map work in Geography.

-Our Annual Enterprise Week helps pupils to apply their mathematical knowledge and experience in a real life context.
+Our annual Enterprise Week helps pupils to apply their mathematical knowledge and experience in a real life context.
 Each class is given a budget and must design and make a product that they can sell to other pupils in order to try and make a profit.
 They also receives a £25 loan from the school with which they can buy all the resources they need to make their product.
 The children learn the importance of budgeting, team work and market research.
 They apply their mathematical skills by creating detailed budgets, drawing tables and graphs during market research and calculating their profit or loss accurately using calculations.
 They practise their persuasive writing by making an advert for the rest of the school to showcase their product.
 The class work together as a team to make as much of their product as they can, ready for the sale on Friday.
 All children can then bring in £3 to buy from any of the classes.
 Each class then calculates the amount they have made, pays back their loan to the school and then can spend their profits on something for their classroom.

 In addition, during this week, we welcome visitors from HMT Treasury and Metro Bank.
 HMT Treasury lead a presentation into life in the Treasury and always answer many questions that the children have and Metro Bank teach the children about budgeting, taxes and careers within finance!
 We also welcome lots of our parents into the school to talk to different classes about their careers to inspire children and to help them understand a range of different jobs.

-Anti-Bullying Week shines a spotlight on bullying and encourages all children, teachers and parents to take action against bullying throughout the year.
+Antibullying Week shines a spotlight on bullying and encourages all children, teachers and parents to take action against bullying throughout the year.
 Each year we follow the theme set by the Anti-Bullying Alliance for National Anti-Bullying Week.
 During this week each class will participate in lots of different activities and assemblies, which promote anti-bullying.
 However, at St. Vincent’s we recognise that this focus should not just be for one week and we are committed to long-term sustainable measures to prevent and deal with any form of bullying behaviour, working together with children and parents to address this important issue.
 We also have Odd Socks day to help raise awareness around anti-bullying.
 Odd Socks Day is designed to be fun!
 Children wear odd socks to school as an opportunity to express themselves and celebrate their individuality and what makes us all unique!